 SYMPTOMS AND SIGNS: The disease typically increases thyroxine (T4) production, produces enlargement of the thyroid gland, and also may cause ocular findings (proptosis, lid lag, and stare).
 Other findings include palpitations, nervousness, intolerance of heat, sweating, frequent defecation, insomnia, menstrual irregularities, tremor, and weight loss despite increased appetite.

 DIAGNOSIS: The clinical finding of goiter, proptosis, and elevated levels of thyroxine with suppressed TSH are diagnostic of Graves disease because no other cause of hyperthyroidism affects the periocular tissues.
-When exophthalmos or other ocular findings are not present, the disease can be diagnosed with blood tests for antibodies against the TSH receptor and/or antimicrosomal and ...
+When exophthalmos or other ocular findings are not present, the disease can be diagnosed with ...